Meditation for March 19th

 What if I’m late to work?

-What if I did something wrong yesterday at work?
+What if something went wrong yesterday accidentally?

 What if I wake up tomorrow and think that tucking a white t-shirt into my jeans with no belt is okay?